joemolloy/ch-pt-pricing/README.md

 The resulting jar will be in `target/ch_pt_utils-{VERSION}.jar`.
 It can be used to start, for instance, the batch router or the web service.

+## GLPK

+The calculation of optimal ticket prices requires a working installation of [GLPK for Java][2].
+Note that for linux is usually necessary to build it manually and put it for instance in `~/glpk`.

+The IVT servers have an old version of GLPK (4.53) which does not work with the latest GLPK for Java, or this codebase.
+The above link is somewhat out of date, and at the following file provides a script which will install GLPK on the IVT servers [install_glpk.sh](install_glpk.sh).
+If you get GLPK related errors when starting the server, then try installing GLPK correctly.

 ### Batch router